Turingraph/open_close_rider_art/README.md

 -   https://colab.research.google.com/drive/1ERz9tNhId3gBNsxGpvRWnqfY6x0LJFs-?usp=sharing
 -   https://youtu.be/tRZGeaHPoaw?si=qNfziX2r9p-XARow

-Note that if we use your artwork, soundtract, UXUI design and/or other from of intellectual content, as AI art training data, UXUI, implicit inspiration and/or in Tutorial, we will credit your contribution explicitly.
+Note that if
+1.  we use your artwork, soundtract, UXUI design and/or other from of intellectual content, as AI art training data, UXUI, implicit inspiration and/or in Tutorial, we will credit your contribution explicitly.
+2. This repository (`the_uxui_with_a_thousand_faces`) also contains major spoiler of our content, except `README.md`.

-You can also contribute submit story and artwork in `the_uxui_with_a_thousand_faces` and/or contribute our other repositories.
+You can also submit story, soundtrack and/or artwork in `the_uxui_with_a_thousand_faces` and/or contribute our other repositories.
 Thank you for your contribution.